Fine Art

 Conspectus generum avium 2 p.106

 Ephippiorhynchus is a small genus of storks.
 It contains two living species only, very large birds more than 140 cm tall with a 230–270 cm wingspan.
-Both are mainly black and white, with huge colourful, mainly red and black bills.
-The sexes of these species are similarly plumaged, but differ in eye colour.
+Both are mainly black and white, with huge bills.
+The sexes of these species are similarly plumaged, but the eyes are dark brown in males and yellow in females.
 The members of this genus are sometimes called "jabirus", but this properly refers to a close relative from Latin America.

 These large wading birds breed in marshes and other wetlands, building a large, deep stick nest in a tree.
 Like most storks, they fly with the neck outstretched, not retracted like a heron; in flight, they present a strange shape, with the head and large bill somewhat drooping down.
 They are silent except for bill-clattering at the nest.